Quick facts

 - Apple maggot females are attracted to the red color of ripening apples, so a grayish-white apple is not attractive.

-- The layer of clay on fruits repels many insects and they may leave immediately.
+- The layer of clay on fruits repels many insects.

-- Clay washes off easily even in moderate rain and may not provide enough coverage.
+- Clay washes off easily even in moderate rain and will likely need to be reapplied.

 Pesticides

-Check for the presence of apple maggots using sticky red spheres.
+Check for apple maggots using sticky red spheres.
 This will help you decide if you should apply a pesticide.
+For commercial orchards, programs like Cornell’s Network for Environmental Weather Applications can help you keep track of insect populations and their current life stages.
+Avoid calendar spraying to lower the incidence of killing beneficial insects.

 - Check the trap frequently.